jspm/jspm-resolve/resolver-spec.md

 A package name request with only a `/` path will return the package name exactly, not applying the main map (`.` map), so that this utility approach can be used to resolve package folders through plain mappings.

+There is only one core reserved module name and that is `@empty` which when used as a plain name or in maps will return `undefined` from the resolver.
+All other core module name matching needs to be handled outside of this resolver.

 The resolution algorithm breaks down into the following high-level process to get the fully resolved URL:

 > **JSPM_RESOLVE(name: string, parentUrl: string)**